Open-and-Sustainable/prismAId/user_manual/manual.md

 ## 6. Cost Management
 ### Managing Costs
 - The cost of using OpenAI models is calculated based on [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
-- $prism{\color{red}A}{\color{blue}I}d$ utilizes a [library](https://github.com/pkoukk/tiktoken-go) to compute the input tokens for each single-shot prompt before actually executing the call using another [library](https://github.com/sashabaranov/go-openai).
+- prismAId utilizes a [library](https://github.com/pkoukk/tiktoken-go) to compute the input tokens for each single-shot prompt before actually executing the call using another [library](https://github.com/sashabaranov/go-openai).
 Based on the information provided by OpenAI, the cost of each input token for the different models is used to compute the total cost of the review.
 This estimated cost is presented to the user, allowing them to decide whether to proceed with the analysis and incur the associated cost.
 - Concise but complete prompts are both cost-effective and efficient in information extraction.
 Unnecessary text increases costs and may introduce noise, negatively affecting the performance of AI models.
 While additional explanations and definitions in the prompt engineering part may seem superfluous, they are generally limited in size and do not significantly impact costs.
 - By using a project API key, it is possible to track the cost of each project on the OpenAI [dashboard](https://platform.openai.com/usage).
 - **The cost assessment function is indicative.**